mdlove02/CollegeTry/README.md

 ***Brew your own page***

 Contains a picture of "my" beers.
 Also has a list of my favorite beer recipes and a weight converter that will allow people to make their own versions at home.
-When adjusting to smaller browser the rows will change to columns until the picture.
+When adjusting to smaller browser the rows will change to columns under the picture.

 ***Beer of the month page***

-Contains the form that can be submitted in order to join the beer of the month club.
+Contains the form that can be "submitted" in order to join the beer of the month club.

 ***How I tried to complete the assignment***